By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 When people start on the project of inventorying their baggage they customarily find a whole lot of anger, pain and resentment, and a liberal serving of fears.
 If they find any happiness, joy, or contentment it doesn’t seem to take up much space and is easy to carry so it tends to go unnoticed.

-The expression baggage mostly comes from relationships issues, left over emotions from a last relationship that get unpacked and used in this relationship even when they are totally inappropriate.
-The term inventory comes mostly from twelve step recovery literature.
+The expression baggage mostly comes from relationship issues, leftover emotions from the last relationship that gets unpacked and used in this relationship even when they are totally inappropriate.
+The term inventory comes mostly from twelve-step recovery literature.
 I have combined the two here because they have a whole lot of common elements.